paul-macfarlane/picksleagues-api/backlog/tasks/task-002 - Change-Member-Roles.md

 ## Description

-As a league commissioner, I need the ability to manage the roles of other league members.
-This allows for flexible administration of the league, enabling me to grant or revoke commissioner privileges as needed.
+This task is to create an API endpoint for managing league member roles.
+The endpoint will allow authenticated league commissioners to change the roles of other members within a league.
+The API will enforce the business rules that prevent a league from being left without a commissioner.
 ## Acceptance Criteria

+- [ ] API provides an endpoint to update a league member's role.
-- [ ] A league commissioner can change another member's role from 'member' to 'commissioner'.
+- [ ] The endpoint requires authentication and authorization to ensure only a league commissioner can change roles.
+- [ ] The API validates that the new role is a valid role (e.g.
+- [ ] 'member' or 'commissioner').
-- [ ] A league commissioner can change another member's role from 'commissioner' to 'member'.
+- [ ] A commissioner can successfully change another member's role.
-- [ ] A commissioner cannot change their own role to 'member' if they are the only commissioner in the league.
+- [ ] The API returns an error if a commissioner attempts to change their own role to 'member' when they are the sole commissioner in the league.
-- [ ] A commissioner can change their own role to 'member' if at least one other commissioner exists in the league.
+- [ ] A commissioner can successfully change their own role to 'member' if at least one other commissioner exists.